 Think of a pandemic as a hurricane that doesn’t want to dissipate.
-Right now, we’re on the one side of the storm.
-As we move through the stages of the pandemic, we may find ourselves in a state of relative calm periodically, the eye of the storm.
+As we move through the stages of the pandemic, we may find ourselves in a state of relative calm between the waves.

-This is the time to do some real planning.
+This is the time to do some planning for the next wave.
 Even though things may seem relatively normal, there’s still a good chance we will need to go back through additional waves – as we’ve seen with the Delta variant – which may cause breakthrough infections that affect public health orders, even with a vaccine.

 If you haven’t done so already, identify a Business Continuity Coordinator and set up a crisis team that has defined roles and responsibilities for developing a plan for this possibility.
 As a business owner or CEO, you don’t have the time to commit to planning for and managing a crisis.
 You need foot soldiers to fight the battle on its many fronts.
 Don’t try to do it alone, even if you only have a handful of employees.

-Should a second or third wave come, you can activate your Business Continuity Coordinator or team quickly to handle the various aspects of your crisis response such as security, sanitation, HR, facilities, communications and supply chain.
+Should additional waves come down the pike, you can activate your Business Continuity Coordinator or team quickly to handle the various aspects of your crisis response such as security, sanitation, HR, facilities, communications and supply chain.

 Being ready for the next wave is key to creating a resilient business, one that is not only able to ride through numerous waves of a pandemic but any natural- or human-caused disaster down the road.